To be an Agency Provider

 - Have an employer identification number from the IRS.

 - Have an employer identification number from the bureau of workers' compensation.

 - Have comprehensive general liability insurance in the amount of at least five hundred thousand dollars.

 - Have established internal system to ensure compliance with requirements for providers, employees, and contractors.

 - This includes things like background checks, certification, service delivery, documentation, and billing for services.

 - Employ a CEO (or another person designated in writing by the CEO) that will be actively involved in the day-to-day operation of the agency and oversee the provision of services.

 Steps to becoming an Agency Provider

-requirements for viewing the training.
+for technology requirements for viewing the training.